-Contact Haeleah about: philanthropy events, community service opportunities, Circle of Sisterhood.
+Contact about: philanthropy events, community service opportunities, Circle of Sisterhood.

 Potential New Member Orientation

 All students interested in joining any fraternity or sorority must attend one Potential New Member Orientation session.
-Sessions for the Fall 2019 semester are scheduled for the following dates:
+Remaining sessions for the Spring 2020 semester are scheduled for the following dates: